Table of contents

 1) Addressing and Fixing Vulnerabilities

 Security Boulevard survey report revealed that in companies without DevSecOps, 50% of apps are always susceptible to attack.
-Additionally, since security testing often occurs at the end of the development cycle, developers frequently patch or rewrite code very late, which adds time and expense.
+Additionally, since security testing often occurs at the end of the development cycle, developers frequently patch or rewrite code late in the process, which adds time and expense.

 2) Complexity in the Cloud

 The Flexera State of the Cloud report revealed that 92% of enterprises use several public clouds.
-These multi-cloud installations frequently employ various cloud services and extensively rely on automation, making it challenging for security to stay up.
+These multi-cloud installations often employ various cloud services and heavily rely on automation, making it challenging for security teams to keep up.
 Data security, compliance assurance, and ongoing infrastructure security pose significant issues.

 3) Compatibility Issues